Apostle Paul Bible Crafts and Activities

 Pictures of Phylacteries - http://emp.byui.edu/SATTERFIELDB/Tefillin/phylacteries.htm

-Bible Verse Luminary - Each panel on this three-sided luninary depicts part of the Bible verse.
+Each panel on this three-sided luminary depicts part of the Bible verse.

 Matthew 5:14-15 "Ye are the light of the world.
 A city that is set on an hill cannot be hid.
 Neither do men light a candle, and put it under a bushel, but on a candlestick; and it giveth light unto all that are in the house."
-(A pattern for this craft is available to members.)
 This craft goes along with the Bible lesson "Paul Sees the Light" on The Resource Room.

 Color a Bible Map of Paul's Journey